NAFTeam/NAFF/README.md

 - ✅ Dynamic cache with TTL support

-## "Is this just another discord.py fork"?
+## "Is this just another discord.py fork?"
 While this library shares some features and stylistic choice with `discord.py`, its completely separate from them.
 We think `discord.py` is a fantastic library, but we disagree with the direction and design decisions made by it.

 Compared to `discord.py`; `Snek` starts faster, responds faster, and is simpler to use.
 Especially compared to `Views`.